Student Life / Student Services

 Services for Students with Disabilities

 Students with disabilities meet with the Disability Services Coordinator to submit documentation of their disability, receive authorization of reasonable accommodations, discuss learning strategies, and arrange services.
-Disability Services is located in the Academic Support Services area of the Research and Information Commons on the main campus.
+Disability Services is located in the Student Success Center in the Research and Information Commons.
 Students with disabilities in off-site programs can receive assistance from the Daemen College representative at their site to communicate with the Disability Services Coordinator and arrange accommodations and services.
 See also the College’s policy on the accommodation of students with disabilities in the “Accreditation and Institutional Policies” section of this Catalog.

 The Registrar’s Office provides the following services for students: